-Also, you can not take screenshot (or record/cast screen) of Authy’s Android app.
-But you can do that with Google Authenticator app.
-So, if someone is secretly recording your screen, atleast Authy will make it difficult for them, if not impossible; while Google Authenticator will offer no resistance.
+Also, you can not take a screenshot (or record/cast screen) of Authy’s Android app.
+But you can do that with the Google Authenticator app.
+So, if someone is secretly recording your screen, at least Authy will make it difficult for them, if not impossible; while Google Authenticator will offer no resistance.

 Off course, some may say that these extra features also make it vulnerable (which is true to some extent), but then again, if you don’t want them, you have the option to disable them.
 And Authy will still work like Google authenticator.

 In a nutshell, Authy is a clear winner here.
 And there is no reason why you should not use it over Google Authenticator.